Getting married in Thailand? Australian couples should note:

 Similar situations can be found in other countries, also.
 So why bother with the rigmarole?
 Instead, have a Simple Wedding.

 Simple Weddings conducts simple, brief, legal wedding ceremonies, for a lot less than even the Registry Office.
-At just $199 for a Monday to Friday wedding during business hours at their office, it’s the best value in Australia.
-Or you can get married after hours or on the weekend at their office for just $299.
+At just $199 for a Friday wedding at their Near-City venue, it’s the best value in Australia.
+Or you can get married on a Saturday at their venue for just $299.
 What’s more, you can generally get married within just 4-5 weeks of booking.

 Book your Simple Wedding now, on 1300 668 459 or at www.simpleweddings.com.au